arif891/ai_chat_ui/README.md

 - **Network:** Unlimited or unmetered connection recommended

 ### Enable Chrome AI API
-1. Open `chrome://flags/`
+1. Open `chrome://flags/#prompt-api-for-gemini-nano-multimodal-input`
-2. Search for **"Prompt API for Gemini Nano"** and set to "Enabled"
+2. Set **"Prompt API for Gemini Nano with Multimodal Input"** to "Enabled"
-3. Search for **"Optimization guide on device model"** and set to "Enabled"
+3. Restart Chrome

-4. Restart Chrome
+   > Chrome Dev don't require this flag as the API is enabled by default.

 ## 🚀 Quick Start